-Unresectable or metastatic melanoma3 Opdualag[TM] is indicated for the treatment of adult and pediatric patients 12 years and older with unresectable or metastatic melanoma.
-Fixed-dose combination administered as a 30-minute intravenous infusion every 4 weeks minutes Fixed-dose combination of nivolumab and relatlimab1 Adult patients and pediatric patients Single 30-minute infusion of nivolumab 480 mg and relatlimab 160 mg every 4 weeks1 Treat until disease progression or unacceptable toxicity1 12 years of age or older who weigh at least 40 kg.
-A recommended dosage for pediatric patients 12 years of age or older who weigh less than 40 kg, and pediatric patients younger than 12 years of age has not been established.1 - Opdualag is a fixed-dose combination: a co-formulation of 2 active ingredients in a single vial administered as a single infusion - A single-dose vial contains 240 mg of nivolumab and 80 mg of relatlimab per 20 mL (one dose will require 2 vials) Opdualag (nivolumab 12 mg/mL and relatlimab-rmbw 4 mg/mL) is an injection for intravenous use.
-IV=intravenous.
+Unresectable or metastatic melanoma5 OpdualagTM is indicated for the treatment of adults and pediatric patients 12 years of age or older with unresectable or metastatic melanoma.
+Fixed-dose combination of nivolumab and relatlimab administered as a 30-minute intravenous infusion every 4 weeks

-SELECT IMPORTANT SAFETY INFORMATION Opdualag Serious Adverse Reactions In Relativity-047, fatal adverse reactions occurred in 3 (0.8%) patients who were treated with Opdualag; these included hemophagocytic lymphohistiocytosis, acute edema of the lung, and pneumonitis.
+Adult patients and pediatric patients Single 30-minute infusion of nivolumab 480 mg and relatlimab 160 mg every 4 weeks Treat until disease progression or unacceptable toxicity 12 years of age or older who weigh at least 40 kg.
+A recommended dosage for pediatric patients 12 years of age or older who weigh less than 40 kg and pediatric patients younger than 12 years of age has not been established. - Opdualag is a fixed-dose combination: a co-formulation of 2 active ingredients in a single vial administered as a single infusion - A single-dose vial contains 240 mg of nivolumab and 80 mg of relatlimab per 20 mL (one dose will require 2 vials) Opdualag (nivolumab 12 mg/mL and relatlimab-rmbw 4 mg/mL) is an injection for intravenous use.
+SELECT IMPORTANT SAFETY INFORMATION Opdualag Serious Adverse Reactions In Relativity-047, fatal adverse reaction occurred in 3 (0.8%) patients who were treated with Opdualag; these included hemophagocytic lymphohistiocytosis, acute edema of the lung, and pneumonitis.
 Serious adverse reactions occurred in 36% of patients treated with Opdualag.
 The most frequent serious adverse reactions reported in ≥1% of patients treated with Opdualag were adrenal insufficiency (1.4%), anemia (1.4%), acute myocardial infarction (1.1%), back pain (1.1%), diarrhea (1.1%), myocarditis (1.1%), and pneumonitis (1.1%).
-Opdualag Common Adverse Reactions - The most common adverse reactions reported in ≥20% of the patients treated with Opdualag were musculoskeletal pain (45%), fatigue (39%), rash (28%), pruritus (25%), and diarrhea (24%). - The most common laboratory abnormalities that occurred in ≥20% of patients treated with Opdualag were decreased hemoglobin (37%), decreased lymphocytes (32%), increased AST (30%), increased ALT (26%), and decreased sodium (24%) Please see additional Important Safety Information for OPDIVO® (nivolumab) and YERVOY® (ipilimumab) on pages 20-25, for Opdualag[TM] on pages 26-27, and U.S. Full Prescribing Information for OPDIVO, YERVOY, and Opdualag.
-Please refer to the end of the Important Safety Information for a brief description of the patient populations studied in the clinical trials.
+Opdualag Common Adverse Reactions and Laboratory Abnormalities - The most common adverse reactions reported in ≥20% of the patients treated with Opdualag were musculoskeletal pain (45%), fatigue (39%), rash (28%), pruritus (25%), and diarrhea (24%). - The most common laboratory abnormalities that occurred in ≥20% of patients treated with Opdualag were decreased hemoglobin (37%), decreased lymphocytes (32%), increased AST (30%), increased ALT (26%), and decreased sodium (24%).
+Please see additional Important Safety Information for OPDIVO® (nivolumab) and YERVOY® (ipilimumab) on pages 23-28, for Opdualag on pages 29-30, and US Full Prescribing Information for OPDIVO, YERVOY, and Opdualag.
+Please refer to the end of the Important Safety Information for a brief description of the patient populations studied in the clinical trial.